 I am a Pennsylvania and New York licensed psychologist specializing in psychotherapy with couples, families and individuals, assessment, and supervision with trainees and therapists.
 Taken together, my professional experiences have reinforced my commitment to social justice issues and working with clients from diverse backgrounds.
 As an independent practitioner, I have the privilege of autonomy to practice in ways that preserve each person’s humanity and tailor treatment to each person’s needs.

-Following receipt of my Doctor of Psychology (Psy.D.) degree from the University of Denver, Graduate School of Professional Psychology, I completed my postdoctoral fellowship at Pennsylvania Hospital of the University of Pennsylvania Health System.
-Throughout my training and practice, I have had the opportunity to work in a range of settings, including behavioral health centers, schools, inpatient psychiatric units, and hospitals.
-These experiences have reinforced my commitment to social justice issues and how these issues intersect with mental health and access to care.
+After earning a Doctor of Psychology (Psy.D.) degree from the University of Denver, I completed my internship and postdoctoral fellowship at Pennsylvania Hospital of the University of Pennsylvania Health System.
+I have trained and practiced in a range of settings including behavioral health centers, schools, inpatient psychiatric units, and hospitals.

 I am a member of the following organizations:

-- Philadelphia Area Group Psychotherapy Society, Board of Directors
+- Philadelphia Center for EFT, Board of Directors

 - Philadelphia Society for Psychoanalytic Psychology

-- American Society of Reproductive Medicine, Mental Health Professionals Group
+- American Society for Reproductive Medicine, Mental Health Professionals Group